↑

 Instructions

-• In a large nonstick skillet, bring potatoes, 2 smashed garlic, 2 Tablespoons lemon juice, 1 cup broth, and ½ teaspoon salt to boil over medium-high heat.
+• In a large nonstick skillet, bring potatoes, garlic, lemon juice, broth, salt to boil over medium-high heat.
 Reduce heat to medium-low and cook, covered, until potatoes are just tender, about 15 minutes.
 Remove lid and increase heat to medium-high again.
 Cook, stirring occasionally, until liquid evaporates, about 5 minutes.

-• Discard the smashed garlic and add the 2 Tablespoons olive oil to the pan.
+• Discard the smashed garlic and add 2 tablespoons olive oil to the pan.
 Turn all the potatoes cut-side down and continue to cook until deep golden brown, 5-6 minutes.
-If some of the potatoes in the center of the pan start to brown quicker, kind of switch them around to trade places with some of the potatoes nearer the oustide of the pan.
+If some of the potatoes in the center of the pan start to brown quicker, kind of switch them around to trade places with some of the potatoes nearer the outside of the pan.
 This doesn't matter too much, though.
 Some really crispy and some more soft on outside is still great.
-Remove from the heat, stir in 2 Tablespoons parsley, 1 ½ lemon zest, and 2 minced garlic.
-Season with salt to taste and ¼ teaspoon pepper.
+Remove from the heat, stir in parsley, lemon zest, minced garlic.
+Season with salt and black pepper to taste.
 If you want more lemon flavor, squeeze more fresh lemon juice over.
 Serve

 Notes